-At Piton de la Fournaise, spatiotemporal cycles in eruptive activity can be defined with typical periods of one year to slightly more than a decade.
-According to Peltier et al. (2009), Got et al. (2013) and Derrien (2019), superficial cycles are controlled by the evolution of the shallow (<2.5 km below the summit) stress field.
-These cycles have typical periods of one year to slightly more than a decade.
-A cycle typically starts with one or a few summit eruptions, followed by one or a few proximal eruptions (with vents opening on the terminal shield or at its base), and may end with a large-volume, distal eruption ("low flank") taking place in the Grande Pentes or Grand Brulé area, as was the case in 2007, or with an Hors Enclos eruption,
+At Piton de la Fournaise, spatiotemporal cycles of eruptive activity can be defined with typical periods of one year to slightly more than a decade.
+According to Peltier et al. (2009), Got et al. (2013) and Derrien (2019), cycles are driven by superficial processes being controlled by the evolution of the shallow (<2.5 km below the summit) stress field.
+A cycle typically starts with one or a few summit eruptions, followed by one or a few proximal eruptions (with vents opening on the terminal shield or at its base).
+A cycle may then end with a large-volume, distal ("low flank") eruption in the Grande Pentes or Grand Brulé area, as was the case in 2007, or with an Hors Enclos eruption, as was the case for the cycle that ended in 1977.
+In addition to these superficial cycles, lava composition seems to be affected by cyclic changes in the "fertility" of the source magma as observed since 1930, the date since which petrology of the volcanic products have been well documented (Vlastélic et al., 2018).
+These deep source-related cycles are typically of longer duration (20-30 years) than superficial cycles.
+They are characterized by a continuous increase of source fertility until reaching a maxima.
+This peak is followed by a continuous decrease in source fertility, until a minima is reached which marks the end of a cycle and the beginning of a new one (Vlastélic et al., 2018).
+High-volume distal eruptions associated with pit crater collapse (cf. Walker, 1988), as in 1931-35, 1961, 1986 and 2007, have happened at the three-quarter-stage of a compositionally defined ("deep-seated") cycle, i.e., just after the peak of source fertility (Derrien, 2019).